paulovn/pyDAWG/README.rst

 	  ``nodes_count * sizeof_node + edges_count * sizeof_edge``

 ``get_hash_stats() => dict``
-	Returns some statistics about hash table used by DAWG.
+	Returns some statistics about the hash table used by DAWG.

 	* ``table_size``   --- number of table's elements
 	* ``element_size`` --- size of single table item